Antazx/html-things/README.md

 ## [Block and Line elements](./block-and-line-elements/index.html)
 Block elements will occupy the full available width even if their content does not, so the elements below will go to the following line.
 Line elements will take only the width they need, so it's possible to display more than one element in the same line.
 Each element has semantic value strong > em > normal > small.
-With those labels we can set the relevance of each part of the text.
+With these labels we can set the relevance of each part of the text.
 - Line elements:
     - `em`: emphas
     - `strong`: more emphasis